 Cecilia Cackley is a puppeteer and playwright based in Washington, DC.
 As a puppeteer, she has worked with GALA Hispanic Theatre, the O’Neill Puppetry Conference, the Avignon Off and the Source Theater Festival.
 Cecilia is a three time recipient of an Artist Fellowship from the DC Commission on the Arts and Humanities and she has directed for the Capital Fringe Festival, Young Playwright’s Theater, Rorschach Theatre and The Inkwell.
-Her bilingual children’s plays Fabulas Mayas and Tum Tica! have been produced by GALA Hispanic Theater and toured to public schools in Washington DC.
-She taught third grade in the public schools for six years and currently works as a teaching artist in Washington DC and Virginia.
-Cecilia is certified in general education grades PreK-6 and as a school library media specialist grades K-12.
+Her bilingual children’s plays have been developed by the Kennedy Center’s New Visions/New Voices festival, produced by GALA Hispanic Theater and toured to public schools in Washington DC.
+Cecilia is an affiliated teaching artist with Capitol Hill Arts Workshop, Ford’s Theater, Imagination Stage and Young Playwright’s Theater.
 She is a proud company member of GALA Hispanic Theatre and Young Playwright’s Theater.

 Contact Cecilia at email@example.com

 Genna Beth Davidson is a Washington DC based actress, puppeteer and musician.
 She graduated from the University of Maryland, College Park in 2008 with a BA in Theatre.
 In addition to Wit’s End Puppets, she has performed with The Hub Theatre, dog & pony dc, Deviated Theatre, The Bay Theatre Company, as well as workshop productions with the Rude Mechanicals (Austin, TX), 500clown (Chicago) and various local devised-theatre ensembles.